AvanzaBank/astrix/README.md

 * Ensure all service invocations are protected by a fault tolerance layer

 Astrix is used by service providers to:
-* Define the api exported by a given microservice
+* Define the API exported by a given microservice
 * Make those services available at runtime ("self service registration")
 * Version the provided services to allow an independent release cycle from its consumers
 * Temporarily stop exporting its services at runtime to allow for blue green deployment